droid-lover/Android11PermissionsHandling/README.md

 # Android11PermissionsHandling

-This codebase is realted to one weird flow in Android 11 permissions handling.
+This codebase is related to one weird flow in Android 11 permissions handling.

 In android 11 this is the weird flow-  permissions popups are dismissible, and when we dismiss we get callback like user selected never ask again :grin: